You should have, or be about to complete, a 2:1 undergraduate degree or equivalent qualification.

 We will consider applications from students with lower qualifications, particularly if you have high marks in relevant modules or appropriate professional experience.

 Months of entry

-This course explores the engagement of nineteenth-century literature with a wide range of political, social and aesthetic issues, its variety of styles and genres, and both contemporary and modern critical perspectives.
+The MA in Victorian Literature and Culture explores the engagement of nineteenth-century literature with a wide range of political, social and aesthetic issues.
+You will encounter writing in a variety of styles and genres, and come to be familiar with both contemporary and modern critical perspectives.

 Qualification and course duration

 - +44 (0) 1904 323369